A Music Performance Competition for Talented Students

 The 2019 Young People's Concerto Competition

-The Preliminaries of the 62nd Annual Young People’s Concerto Competition will be held on Saturday, January 26, 2019, and the Finals on Sunday, February 3, both at Orchestra Hall.
+The Preliminary Competition will be held on Saturday, January 26, 2019, and the Finals on Sunday, February 3, both at Orchestra Hall.
+Visit this page again in early February to learn the results of the Competition!

 Kudos to Our Past Winners